Coraliuky/PaddleDetection/configs/mot/README_en.md

 ## Dataset Preparation
 ### MOT Dataset
-PaddleDetection implement [JDE](https://github.com/Zhongdao/Towards-Realtime-MOT) and [FairMOT](https://github.com/ifzhang/FairMOT), and use the same training data named 'MIX' as them, including **Caltech Pedestrian, CityPersons, CUHK-SYSU, PRW, ETHZ, MOT17 and MOT16**.
-The former six are used as the mixed dataset for training, and MOT16 are used as the evaluation dataset.
-If you want to use these datasets, please **follow their licenses**.
+PaddleDetection have reproduced [JDE](https://github.com/Zhongdao/Towards-Realtime-MOT) and [FairMOT](https://github.com/ifzhang/FairMOT) with their shared dataset 'MIX', including **Caltech Pedestrian, CityPersons, CUHK-SYSU, PRW, ETHZ, MOT17 and MOT16**.
+The former six are used as federated datasets for training, and MOT16 is adopted as the test dataset.
+If you want to use them, please **follow their licenses**.

-In order to train the feature models of more scenes, more datasets are also processed into the same format as the MIX dataset.
-Please refer to MOT data preparation [doc](../../docs/tutorials/PrepareMOTDataSet.md) to prepare the dataset.
+In order to train more models of different scenarios, their datasets should also be processed into the same format as the MIX dataset.
+Please refer to [doc](../../docs/tutorials/PrepareMOTDataSet.md) to prepare the datasets.

 ### Dataset Directory
-First, download the image_lists.zip using the following command, and unzip them into `PaddleDetection/dataset/mot`:
+First, download the image_lists.zip with the following command, and unzip it into `PaddleDetection/dataset/mot`:
 ```
 wget https://dataset.bj.bcebos.com/mot/image_lists.zip
 ```

-Then, download the MIX dataset using the following command, and unzip them into `PaddleDetection/dataset/mot`:
+Then, download the MIX dataset using the following command, and unzip it into `PaddleDetection/dataset/mot`:
 ```
 wget https://dataset.bj.bcebos.com/mot/MOT17.zip
 wget https://dataset.bj.bcebos.com/mot/Caltech.zip